 Training and Peer Mentoring Lead

 Carl has worked in the field of autism for over 20 years.
-Carl has an MA in Autism is a qualified teacher, mentoring autistic undergraduate students at the University of Hull prior to his arrival at Matthew’s Hub.
-Carl writes and delivers our acclaimed CPD accredited autism training packages and has over a decade of experience delivering autism training up and down the country.
+He has an MA in Autism and is a qualified teacher.
+Before Carl came to Matthew’s Hub he mentored autistic students at the University of Hull.
+Carl has been writing autism training for the past 10 years and delivers our acclaimed CPD accredited training package.

-Carl is one of the authors of the pioneering neurodivergent text ‘The Neurodiversity Reader’.
-Carl is deputy chair of the Hull Autism Partnership Board.
+Carl is one of the authors of the pioneering neurodivergent text ‘The Neurodiversity Reader’ and is deputy chair of the Hull Autism Partnership Board.